A pokemon fanfiction.

 Oh home, sweet home.

-My foot moved quickly toward the corner of the street, regardless how tired they were after going such a long way.
+My feet moved quickly toward the corner of the street, regardless how tired they were after going such a long way.

 Yes, this was the play I called “home”.

 This was the place where all human’s broken or no longer used things were stored and get rid of.